BitBOY21/calendar-task-manager/README.md

 ## About

-A simple and intuitive calendar and task management app built to help users stay organized without overcomplicating their workflow.
+MasterTasker is a calendar-based task management app built to make everyday planning simpler and more intuitive.
-This project focuses on clean design, practical features, and a smooth user experience for everyday planning.
+The goal of this project was to create something practical and pleasant to use, without overwhelming the user with unnecessary complexity.

 ## Key Features